Esri/arcgis-experience-builder-sdk-resources/samples/widgets/statistic-client-side-output/README.md

 }, outputDsJsons)
 ```

-3. In `setting.tsx`, select a number field and some statistic functions, then save them in widget config.
+Select a number field and some statistic functions, then save them in widget config.

 ```tsx
 <div className='my-2'>Please select a field.</div>